smolijar/gitwiki-thesis/src/implementation/_intro.md

 The editor `grissius/emily-editor` is published[@npm:emily] on NPM.

-This introduction sums up the aggregate information about the implementation source codes and in the rest of the chapter, instead of describing the whole process, I shall cover the major difficulties I faced throughout the implementation process and describe the soltion I provided for each one.
+This introduction sums up the aggregate information about the implementation source codes and in the rest of the chapter, instead of describing the whole process, I shall cover some of the major difficulties I faced throughout the implementation process and describe the solution I provided for each one.